 On my last visit, when I was visiting the beautiful island of Samal, located in Mindanao in the Philippines, I had a frightening experience with the Muslim extremist group, the Abu Sayyaf.
 They visited the remote resort we were staying at and offered money to my Filipino companion for me.
 My Filipino friend was worried about my safety, and that night we locked ourselves in the house of the resort manager instead of staying in the rented beach bungalow.
 During the night someone came and stole my clothes that were hanging off of the line to dry.
 Shaken, but OK, we took the next boat back to the mainland the following day.
 (Unfortunately a few months later that year Americans were kidnapped and killed on the adjacent beach at the Pearl Farm Beach Resort).

 My Tips for Women Traveling Solo:

 4. Nighttime.
-In the night hang out in local markets with lots of lights and always take a taxi to your hotel if its off the beaten path.
-I would walk anywhere by myself during the day, but at night to return to my hotel I would calculate my restitution in advance.
+In the night hang out in local markets with lots of lights and always take a taxi to your hotel if it is off the beaten path.
+I would walk anywhere by myself during the day, but at night to return to my hotel, I would calculate my restitution in advance.

 In a few weeks, I am flying to China by myself and later on this year I am tentatively planning a trip to South Africa.
 I have never been to where I am going, but I assume I will be fine.
 My friend Joe Cummings who inspired my travels over the years has a quote on his website that I always like to borrow.